x27/openscanner/uniden/bcd436hp/fw/mod/readme.md

 All firmware versions are now posted in [releases](https://github.com/x27/openscanner/releases)

+## BCD436HP V1.99.22 (based on V1.99.21)

+* Fixed ADP decoding of the last voice frame in the P25 superframe
+* Fixed error in decrypting unencrypted voice traffic P25

 ## BCD436HP V1.99.21 (based on V1.99.20)

 * Fixed P25 Phase1 ADP muting (ENC enabled on screen but it shouldn't)